 #2 – Laser Therapy – Laser therapy destroys melanin-producing cells without damaging the skin’s surface.
 Several sessions are usually required to achieve lasting results. .
 After treatment, spots will fade gradually and while laser therapy has few side effects, it may result in some discoloration of the skin in people with darker skin types.

 #3 Chemical Peel – A chemical peel ‘burns’ the outer layer of the skin.
 As the skin peels off, new skin forms, slowly removing all evidence of spots.
 Several treatments may be necessary.
 Sun protection with SPF 30+ is highly recommended after chemical peeling.

-#4 Freezing – Also called cryotherapy, this procedure works by applying liquid nitrogen or another freezing agent to the spots to destroy the extra pigment.
+#4 Freezing – Also called cryotherapy, this way to treat sun spots works by applying liquid nitrogen or another freezing agent to the spots to destroy the extra pigment.
 As the area heals, the skin appears lighter.
 Freezing is typically used on a single spot or a small grouping of spots.
 The treatment can temporarily irritate the skin and, in rare instances, may result in permanent scarring or discoloration.

 #5 Dermabrasion – The most aggressive of treatment, this procedure requires local anesthetic and consists of abrading or ‘sanding’ down the upper layers of the skin.
 After treatment, the skin is very red and irritated, and it will takes several months for the skin to re-grow and heal.

 #6 Home Remedies – There are several home remedies that have been shown to fade and treat sun spots.
 Like all treatments, these may take some time to produce results, but they are proven remedies, and they cost just pennies to do.
 Here are two:

 - Lemon juice has a proven track record for fading the appearance of sun spots.
 Simply dab fresh lemon juice onto spots twice a day.
 Leave on for 30 minutes or more, if possible, and you will begin to notice improvements in about two months.